-And while I don’t have any metrics to share about my personal experience with mindfulness, I do feel that mindfulness practices have helped me to become more self-aware and calmer.
+And while I don’t have any metrics to share about my personal experience with mindfulness, I do feel that mindfulness practices have helped me to become more self-aware, calmer, and less distracted.
 As a result, I’ve become more engaged in my works and better at dealing with distractions and stress.

 So mindfulness sounds great in theory, but how do you get started?

 What is mindfulness?

-At its core mindfulness means being in the present moment and engaged, aware of what is occurring in your mind and in your surroundings without judgement, and with an attitude of openness and curiosity.
-With mindfulness comes greater self-awareness and better decision-making.
+At its core, mindfulness means being fully awake in the present moment and engaged, aware of what is occurring in your mind and in your surroundings without judgment, and with an attitude of openness and curiosity.
+With mindfulness comes greater self-awareness, focus, calmness, and better decision-making.